 GMTSAR is an open source (GNU General Public License) InSAR processing system designed for users familiar with Generic Mapping Tools (GMT).
 The code is written in C and will compile on any computer where GMT and NETCDF are installed.
-The system has three main components: 1) a preprocessor for each satellite data type (e.g., ERS, Envisat, and ALOS) to convert the native format and orbital information into a generic format; 2) an InSAR processor to focus and align stacks of images, map topography into phase, and form the complex interferogram; 3) a postprocessor, mostly based on GMT, to filter the interferogram and construct interferometric products of phase, coherence, phase gradient, and line-of-sight displacement in both radar and geographic coordinates.
+The system has three main components: 1) a preprocessor for each satellite data type to convert the native format and orbital information into a generic format; 2) an InSAR processor to focus and align stacks of images, map topography into phase, and form the complex interferogram; 3) a postprocessor, mostly based on GMT, to filter the interferogram and construct interferometric products of phase, coherence, phase gradient, and line-of-sight displacement in both radar and geographic coordinates.
 GMT is used to display all the products as postscript files and kml-images for Google Earth.
 A set of C-shell scripts has been developed for standard 2-pass processing as well as image alignment for stacking and time series.
-ScanSAR processing is also possible but requires a knowledgeable user.
 Users are welcome to contribute to this effort.